AI in Data Management: Benefits, Examples, and Best Practices

 Marketing optimization

-Machine learning models evaluate campaign performance across multiple channels and suggest which audiences, formats, and messages are likely to convert—streamlining campaign planning and spend allocation.
+Machine learning models evaluate campaign performance across multiple channels and suggest which audiences, formats, and messages are likely to convert, streamlining campaign planning and spend allocation.

-These examples show how AI doesn’t replace humans—it amplifies what teams can do with the data they already have.
+These examples show how AI doesn't replace humans.
+It amplifies what teams can do with the data they already have.

 Best practices for implementing AI in your data management strategy